siminpan/Qbone/README.md

 ## Acknowledgment

 This work was funded by an Investigator Initiated Award (RP170496) and a High Impact Award (RP160765) from the Cancer Prevention and Research Institute of Texas. <br />
-The structure of my package is heavily influenced by Seurat and SeuratObject.
+The structure of this package is heavily influenced by Seurat and SeuratObject.